Some Things You Need to Know About Deceased Estates & Tax

 Superannuation benefits and income streams

 Suppose a valid death benefit nomination existed on a superannuation account at the time of the member's death.
 In that case, it generally means that the superannuation fund does not become an estate asset.
-The total super death benefit refers to the super balance and any personal insurance, such as life insurance, payable on the member's death.
+The total superannuation death benefit refers to the super balance and any personal insurance, such as life insurance, payable on the member's death.

 Whether a beneficiary will pay tax on the death benefit depends on whether they were a tax and/or superannuation dependant under the Superannuation Industry (Supervision) Act 1991 (known as SIS dependants) and whether they receive the benefit as a lump sum or income stream.